libretro/docs/docs/guides/controller-autoconfiguration.md

 input_menu_toggle_btn = "8"
 ```

-Note: These values are examples and should not be directly copied to your configuration file without verification.
+Note: These variable values are examples and should not be directly copied to your configuration file.

 #### Overview